 Nothing at all.
 The sensors work passively.
 No buttons, nothing to wear, nothing to charge.
 They simply live their life as normal.

-The small hub in the home forwards sensor signals — encrypted — to Hearth's secure cloud in the UK/EU, where the day's pattern is worked out and sent to your phone and dashboard.
-It's movement, presence and door events only: never any images or audio.
-The hub only ever calls out (it carries its own security certificate and accepts no incoming connections), and your data is encrypted both in transit and at rest.
-AI insights are optional and off by default; when switched on, your parent's name is removed before anything is processed.
-Only the family members you invite can see the data.
+The small hub in the home forwards sensor signals, encrypted, to Hearth's secure cloud in the UK/EU, where the day's pattern is worked out and sent to your phone and dashboard.
+It's movement and door events only: never any images or audio.
+The hub only ever calls out and accepts no incoming connections, and your data is encrypted both in transit and at rest.
+Only the family members you invite can see it.
+There's more detail on our Privacy & Trust page.

-Three times a day, Hearth generates a plain-English summary of the day so far.
-For example: "Mum had a quiet morning - she got up around 8:30, a bit later than usual, and spent time in the kitchen.
-She went out mid-morning.
-Everything looks normal."
-You also get a weekly trend report that spots gradual changes over time.
-AI summaries are an optional feature - when enabled, aggregated activity data is sent securely to our AI provider.
-When disabled, you still receive activity data and rule-based alerts.
+Three times a day, Hearth can write a plain-English summary of the day so far.
+For example: “Mum had a quiet morning.
+She got up around 8:30, a bit later than usual, and spent time in the kitchen.
+Everything looks normal.”
+AI summaries are optional and off by default.
+When enabled, only aggregated daily figures are sent securely to our AI provider, with your parent's name removed.
+When disabled, you still get the dashboard, activity data and rule-based alerts.

 Yes.
-The primary account holder can invite other family members by email.
-Each person gets their own app login and can set their own notification preferences.
-The whole care circle sees the same dashboard.
+You can invite the whole care circle by email.
+Each person gets their own login and chooses their own notification preferences, and everyone sees the same dashboard.
+There's no limit on members.

 About 15 minutes.
-Plug the hub into the router (or power it on for 4G setups), stick each labelled sensor in its room (adhesive, no drilling), and scan the QR code on the hub with your phone.
+Plug in the hub, stick each labelled sensor in its room (adhesive, no drilling), and scan the QR code with your phone.
 Everything is already paired before it arrives.

-Hearth needs a connection to send you alerts, so we build in resilience.
-Hearth Cellular includes a built-in 4G modem and switches to mobile signal automatically the moment broadband drops, so monitoring carries on — you may not even notice.
+Hearth needs a connection to reach you, so we build in resilience.
+With the 4G backup option, the hub switches to mobile signal the moment broadband drops, and monitoring carries on.
 And if Hearth ever stops hearing from a home for too long, we let your care circle know, so a silent hub is never mistaken for a quiet day.